 Why didn’t we include it in our list?
 Well, to be frank, Ghost OG is nothing more than a spinoff of OG Kush.

-“How come?” you say, and the answer is: it is complicated.
-Nobody knows the real genetics of this strain, but it mostly resembles OG Kush as that’s what it has been crossed with in the beginning.
+“How come?” you might say, and the answer is: It’s complicated.
+Nobody knows the real genetics of this strain, but it mostly resembles OG Kush as that’s what it has been crossed with.

-The strain came about some time ago, when a forum member by the name of OrgnKid passed the cut to a forum member named Ghost, giving the strain its name.
+The strain appeared some time ago, when a forum member by the name of OrgnKid passed the cut to a forum member named Ghost, giving the strain its name.

-Ghost OG isn’t that hard to find anymore, as ever since it hugely gained in popularity and became a fan-favorite.
+Ghost OG isn’t that hard to find anymore, because now it’s a fan-favorite.
 It is present all over the West Coast, Oregon in particular.

 Just like OG Kush, it has a heavy sedative effect, which will leave you sitting like a stone on weeds.
 The taste is great, the smell is even better, and you can bet that it is easy to grow.